-Along with economic development, population growth that followed in Bali, which grew rapidly.
+Along with economic development, population growth followed in Bali, which grew rapidly.

-And in 2010 a population become 3.89 million million.
-With most Hindus are 93.18%, while the rest are Muslims, Christians, and Buddhists.
+And in 2010, a population of 3.89 million people Most Hindus are 93.18%, while the rest are Muslims, Christians, and Buddhists.

-Apart from tourism, the Balinese are also living from agriculture and fisheries, most notably the world of agriculture in Bali is Subak system.
-Some also choose to be an artist.
+Apart from tourism, the Balinese also live from agriculture and fisheries; most notably, the world of agriculture in Bali is the Subak system.
+Some also choose to be artists.

-Bahasa Bali Alus is a language that used to speak formally for example in the traditional village level meetings, to woo a woman, or between a low-caste people to a higher caste.
+- Bahasa Bali Alus is a language that is used formally, for example, in traditional village-level meetings, to woo a woman, or between low-caste people and a higher caste.

-Bahasa Bali Madya is a language that used at the community level medium such as officials to chief.
+- Bahasa Bali Madya is a language that is used at the community level, such as by officials and chiefs.

-Bahasa Bali Kasar is a Language that used by lower-class people such nobles to servants.
+- Bahasa Bali Kasar is a language that is used by lower-class people, such as nobles and servants.

-English is the third language (become the primary foreign language) of many Balinese people, are influenced by the needs of the tourism industry.
-The employees who work at the tourist information centers in Bali, often also understand some of the foreign language with adequate competence.
-Japanese language education is also a priority in Bali beside other languages.
+English is the third language (and has become the primary foreign language) of many Balinese people and is influenced by the needs of the tourism industry.
+The employees who work at the tourist information centers in Bali often also understand some of the foreign languages with adequate competence.
+Japanese language education is also a priority in Bali, along with other languages.

 Learning Bahasa Bali language :